RoySegall/gizra.com/app/_posts/2016-09-22-a-year-in-review.md

 ---
-title: "A Year in Review"
+title: "A Year in Review - 5 ways I am living The Gizra Way"
 tags:
   - The Gizra Way
 permalink: "/content/a-year-in-review"